RichardBrown384/riscos-artworks-js/docs/README.md

 #### Triangle Cap Width and Length

-This field is ignored for other cap types
+This field is ignored for other cap types.

 | Bits    | Content                                              |
 |---------|------------------------------------------------------|